Norman St John-Stevas: Chairman of the Royal Fine Art Commission

 He was Chairman of the Royal Fine Art Commission from 1985 to 1999.
 His tenure was wracked by controversy.
 It was hoped that his appointment would revitalise and popularise the commission, which had not even produced an annual report for many years.
 Stevas succeeded in "inject[ing] a bit of panache and excitement" into the commission.
-However it also became a mouthpiece for Lord St John's own views and preferences (most prominently in the annual Building of the Year award).
-Lord St John adorned his office with paintings from national collections, documents were presented in red boxes and he was served by a chauffeur and ex-civil servants, in accommodation more lavish than that of most secretaries of state: prompting one commentator to quip that "if he cannot have power, he must have the trappings".
+However, it also became a mouthpiece for Lord St John of Fawsley's own views and preferences (most prominently in the annual Building of the Year award).
+He adorned his office with paintings from national collections, documents were presented in red boxes and he was served by a chauffeur and ex-civil servants, in accommodation more lavish than that of most secretaries of state: prompting one commentator to quip that "if he cannot have power, he must have the trappings".
 The necessity of such extravagance was questioned in a government report by Sir Geoffrey Chipperfield.

 The Commission strongly criticised the plans for the Millennium Wheel on London's South Bank even though three of the Commissioners were enthusiastic about it.
-After an ill-tempered meeting in which Stevas was allegedly rude to the Wheel's architects, Sherban Cantacuzino, the commission's secretary, wrote to the architects saying: "I am sure that he enjoys putting people down, all of us have suffered from his bullying".
+After an ill-tempered meeting in which Stevas was allegedly rude to the Wheel's architects, Sherban Cantacuzino, the commission's secretary, wrote to the architects saying: "I am sure that he enjoys putting people down; all of us have suffered from his bullying".

 Despite all predictions, in 1995 Stevas was reappointed for a third term as chairman.